kamal1991kumar/FrontEnd-Framework/documentation/webpack.md

 Webpack needs a dedicated wiki page because it's the load lifter of the entire framework.
 We have configured and optimized webpack for faster development time, optimized build and support for multi-platform deployment.

 ## Merge webpack config
-This framework uses different webpack configuration and dynamically generate a final configuration object using [`webpack-merge`](https://github.com/survivejs/webpack-merge) npm module.
+This framework uses different webpack configurations and dynamically generate a final configuration object using [`webpack-merge`](https://github.com/survivejs/webpack-merge) npm module.
 With `webpack-merge`, we can also provide functional values to webpack configuration.

 ## Optimization
 Instead of using same configuration for development and production, we have `webpack.config.js` configured in a way that it uses minimal plugins in development to give better development experience.
 Based on `NODE_ENV` and other environment variables, most of the plugins take `null` value but since, `null` is not a valid Webpack plugin, we use `filer` on `plugins` array and filter out `null` plugins.